-So, Is Chewing Gum Good Or Bad For You?
+Is Chewing Gum Bad Or Good For You?
+A Dentist Explains

-Here’s the truth about the habit — and no, it doesn’t actually take seven years to digest.
+Here’s the truth about the habit — and no, swallowed gum doesn’t take seven years to digest.

 Chewing Gum Burns Calories, But It’s Marginal

 Chewing sugar-free gum has been shown to burn a small amount of calories — about 11 per hour.
 But it’s certainly not enough to help you lose weight.

 A 2018 study published in the Journal of Physical Therapy Science found that when participants chewed gum at the same time as they worked out, they burned more calories, increased their heart rates and walked faster.
 Men aged 40 and older experienced the most benefits when chewing gum and walking simultaneously.
 But still, the numbers weren’t enough to impact the scale.

 If You Swallow Gum, It Doesn’t Get Stuck in Your Stomach Forever

 The idea that chewing gum gets stuck in your stomach if you swallow it is a myth, says David Chen DDS, a dentist in Long Island, New York.
 “What is true is that our bodies cannot digest chewing gum.
 But it usually passes through our intestinal system unchanged with no problems,” he says.

 Although Chen notes that there have been cases in which a large amount of chewing gum is swallowed and causes intestinal blockages in children, he says that for the most part, you don’t have to worry that chewing gum will get stuck in your gut.